jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 		The above org-scoped user keys endpoints are new and access to them can be controlled by an admin by editing memebership of the public_key_read_access group.
 	* Added support for Ubuntu 14 Trusty.
-	* Bugfixes for chef-server-ctl backup.
+	* Bugfixes for cinc-server-ctl backup.

 ### JRE
   * Updated to 8u74.